tytydraco/yessleep/out/The_Swan_Dive.md

 Everything in me screamed not to go in.
 The thought of my mother passed out inside forced me up the front steps.

 When I walked in, the house was dark and cold.
 My grandmother always opened up all the curtains to let the sunshine in every morning.
 They had all been closed.
 Not a single light was on.
-My teeth were chattering from the cold.
+My teeth were chattering.
 It had been warm just outside.

 I called for my mom and headed for her bedroom.
 Her usual spot in bed was empty.
 Next, I headed for the garage; her smoking spot.
 She wasn't there either.
 She wasn't responding to me.
 I searched the entire upstairs; no mom.